 Make sure you have durable water and windproof outer layer along with several inner layers (which you can take a layer off if you find it too warm) and make sure a thin but floatable life jacket goes over your t-shirt as one of the under layers – it could save your life if you accidentally fall off the boat.
 Water temps up here at this time of year range from 34 degrees in November to around the mid-50 degrees (Fahrenheit) in September.
 Air temps can range widely as well, from the mid-sixties in September to below freezing in November.

 Fall Muskie Trolling Tips

-When you add in the cold, the water conditions, wind and other elements, it can be a long day – especially if the fish are not cooperating.
+When you add in the cold, water conditions, wind, and other elements, it can be a long day – especially if the fish are not cooperating.
 Some days they will and you’ll find yourself catching more than one fish, some may be close to 50 inches long if you’re one of the lucky ones.
-Other days, all you may catch is Canada, so be prepared for snags if you’re going to troll the shallow waters.
+On other days, all you may catch is Canada, so be prepared for snags if you’re going to troll the shallow waters.
 My other advice is to bring along lots of food and warm drinks in a large thermos.
 It will make all the difference.

 Some of our lodges up here specialize in fall muskie fishing so check them out.